systers/powerup-android/README.md

 1. Include spaces between parameters when you call a method for example: `Intent(MainActivity.this, GameActivity.class)`.
 1. Give relevant names to buttons and other resources.
 1. Use `@id` instead of `@+id` when referring to resources that have been already created in xml files.

+## Contact
+You can reach the maintainers and our community on AnitaB.org Open Source Zulip.If you are interested in contributing to the powerup app, we have a dedicated stream for this project #powerup, where you can ask questions and interact with the community, join with us!